-Use groups for your organization featured content and gallery
+Groups for your home page featured content and gallery

-Organization administrators use groups to populate the organization’s home site featured content ribbon and the organization’s gallery, as shown below in this example from the Utah Department of Transportation UPLAN site.
+Organization administrators use groups to populate the organization’s home site featured content ribbon and the organization’s gallery, as shown below.

 These are set by the Administrator by going to My Organization > Edit Settings and selecting the Home Page tab, then choosing the group to use to display Featured Content: